Human Rights Initiative

-The Human Rights Initiative receives recurring funds from the Provost's office to support grants of up to $50,000 for faculty-led interdisciplinary human rights research.
+The Human Rights Initiative receives recurring funds from the Provost's office to support grants ranging from $10,000 to $50,000 for faculty-led interdisciplinary human rights research.
 Led by a group of senior faculty, the Human Rights Initiative Research Fund provides direct research funding to University of Minnesota faculty to carry out human rights projects addressing three Grand Challenges outlined in the University of Minnesota-Twin Cities (UMTC) strategic plan:

 - Advancing health through tailored solutions